Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Cap Rate and GRM measure property value differently.
 GRM = price / annual gross rent (uses gross rent only).
 Cap Rate = NOI / property price (uses net operating income after expenses).
 GRM ignores expenses entirely; Cap Rate captures full operating economics.
-Use both for proper deal analysis.
+The two are often used together in deal analysis.

 Example: 400k property, 24k annual gross rent, 10k operating expenses (taxes, insurance, maintenance, management).
 GRM = 16.67.
 NOI = 14k.
 Cap rate = 3.5%.
 The same property looks different through each lens.
 GRM might attract attention; Cap Rate reveals lower-than-market returns due to high expenses.